Unbiased Inversion-Based Fault Estimation of Systems with Non-Minimum Phase Fault-to-Output Dynamics: Problem Statement

-where $x \in \mathbb{R}^n$, $u \in \mathbb{R}^m$ and $y \in \mathbb{R}^l$, where the state $x(t)$ and the input $u(t)$ are assumed to be un-measurable and unavailable.
-The main objective that is pursued here is to estimate the unknown sequence ${u(k)}$ from the generated, and the \textit{only} known and available sequence ${y(k)}$ under the following general assumption. \begin{itemize} \item [ ]Assumption A: It is assumed that, \begin{enumerate} \item The system $\mathbf{S}$ is observable, and \item At least one of the matrices $B$ or $D$ is full rank. \end{enumerate} \end{itemize} In other words, one of the matrices $B$ and $D$ can be rank-deficient or identically zero, but both cannot be simultaneously zero or rank deficient.
+The main objective that is pursued here is to estimate the unknown sequence ${u(k)}$ from the generated, and the \textit{only} known and available sequence ${y(k)}$ under the following general assumption. \begin{itemize} \item [ ]\textbf{Assumption A}: It is assumed that, \begin{enumerate} \item {The system $\mathbf{S}$ is observable, and} \item {At least one of the matrices $B$ or $D$ is full column rank.} \end{enumerate} \end{itemize} In other words, one of the matrices $B$ and $D$ can be rank-deficient or identically zero, but both cannot be simultaneously zero or rank deficient.
 The other required conditions and assumptions will be given under each result that we will be developing subsequently.
-We address a solution to this problem in Section \ref{sec:inversion-method}.
+We address a solution to the above problem in Section \ref{sec:inversion-method}.